 Living with a Mazda 3

-If you fork out for the semi hybrid, you’re basically saying goodbye to eye-watering fuel stops.
+If you fork out for the semi hybrid, you’re basically saying goodbye to eye-watering fuel stops, which is great news for local taxis.
 The new Skyactiv-X M hybrid engine uses a system called Spark Controlled Compression Ignition, which essentially revolutionises the Mazda 3’s electrical system, drawing power from the brakes and championing more efficient combustion techniques.
 But even on a base level Mazda 3, you’re in for a cheap ride.
 Safety is also a priority in the new model.
 With a high score on the ANCAP safety rating, this city car is quietly protective, conservative on fuel, and simply fun to be around.

 What’s the party piece?